openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 If the `claims` sub-element is empty, the OP MUST abort the transaction with an `invalid_request` error.

 Claims unknown to the OP or not available as verified claims MUST be ignored and omitted from the response.
 If the resulting `claims` sub-element is empty, the OP MUST omit the `verified_claims` element.

+## Requesting sets of claims by `scope` {#req_scope}

+Verified Claims about the End-User can be requested as part of a pre-defined set by utilizing the `scope` parameter as defined in Section 5.4 of the OpenID Connect specification [@!OpenID].

+When using this approach the claims associated with a `scope` are administratively defined at the OP.
+The set of claims are then either returned via the UserInfo endpoint if an access token is returned, as defined in Section 5.3.2 of the OpenID Connect specification [@!OpenID], or in the ID Token if a response type that does not return an access token is used.

 # Examples